 Sylvia was 17 when she moved to high school and around this time she excessively started to consume diet pills.
 She did not have a lot of friends up until her senior year in high school.
 She wanted to gain popularity among girls in high school.
 She wanted to look good for senior year high school prom.
 During this time, she joined the gym for the first time to lose weight and started to consume diet pills as a way to lose weight and look more attractive.

 How did you enter in the fitness world?

 After completing her college, she applied for master’s program in Stony Brook and got a scholarship in the program.
 She was able to complete her master’s program in a year.
 During that year, she joined a gym as a desk girl and got her gym membership for free so she was able to take classes for free.
-She fell in love with the fitness classes over there.
+She fell in love with the fitness classes over there, she loved the fact that they had the best strength training equipment.
 She haphazardly fell into teaching fitness.
 One of the instructors in gym quit and Sylvia’s boss was looking for an instructor so she offered her the job which Sylvia accepted.
 She worked full time in corporate and taught classes part-time.
 It was during this time Sylvia started to believe fitness was her passion.

 How did you build your business on fitness?

 She got her group fitness certification and personal training certification through the Aerobics and Fitness Association of America (AFAA).
 When she had a corporate job, she had a business coach who was in the fitness world.
 This person helped her build her brand.
 He helped her start her first boot camp.
 Sylvia eventually had to break up the business relationship with her business partner and had to manage her business on her own.